-11th - 12th 0145 Modern Novels .5 Credit Modern Novels, a course for college-bound students, is an in-depth study of major themes and ideas in literature.
-Four or five current
+0145 Modern Novels .5 Credit 11th - 12th

+Modern Novels, a course for college-bound students, is an in-depth study of major themes and ideas in literature.
+Four or five current titles will be used in class as well as one novel, which will be chosen individually.
+Technique, background, biographical information and "point of view" will be discussed.
+This course will be conducted like a book club, and students will be responsible for purchasing the texts.

-11th - 12th 0147 Shakespeare .5 Credit
+0147 Shakespeare .5 Credit 11th - 12th